PereViader/ManualDi/README.md

 ```

 As seen in the snippet above, my recommendation is that whatever dependencies may be necessary on an installer are provided as public members.
 This way Unity3d will serialize them so they can be linked through the inspector.
-Private serialize field members may be used but they add extra unnecesary boilerplate.
+Private `[SerializeField]` members may be used, but they add extra unnecesary boilerplate compared to public fields.

 Most methods have several optional parameters.

 Special attention to `Transform? parent = null`.
 This one will define the parent transform used when instantiating new instances.

-Special attention to `bool destroyOnDispose = true` one.
+Special attention to the `bool destroyOnDispose = true` parameter.
 This one will be available on creation strategies that create new instances.
 If the parameter is left as `true`, when the container is disposed, it will first destroy the instance.
 This is the necessary default behaviour due to the game likely needing those resources cleaned up for example from shared Additive scenes and wanting the default behaviour to be the safest.
 If the scene the resource is created on will then be deleted, there is no need to destroy it during the disposal of the container, so feel free to set the parameter as `false` for a faster disposal.